Hypothyroidism: Pathophysiology

 Thyroid hormone is required for the normal functioning of numerous tissues in the body.
 In healthy individuals, the thyroid gland predominantly secretes thyroxine (T4), which is converted into triiodothyronine (T3) in other organs by the selenium-dependent enzyme iodothyronine deiodinase.
 Triiodothyronine binds to the thyroid hormone receptor in the nucleus of cells, where it stimulates the turning on of particular genes and the production of specific proteins.
 Additionally, the hormone binds to integrin αvβ3 on the cell membrane, thereby stimulating the sodium–hydrogen antiporter and processes such as formation of blood vessels and cell growth.
 In blood, almost all thyroid hormone (99.97%) are bound to plasma proteins such as thyroxine-binding globulin; only the free unbound thyroid hormone is biologically active.

+Electrocardiograms are abnormal in both primary overt hypothyroidism and subclinical hypothyroidism.
+T3 and TSH are essential for the regulation of cardiac electrical activity.
+Prolonged ventricular repolarization and atrial fibrillation are often seen in hypothyroidism.

 The thyroid gland is the only source of thyroid hormone in the body; the process requires iodine and the amino acid tyrosine.
-Iodine in the bloodstream is taken up by the gland and incorporated into thyroglobulin molecules.
+The gland takes up iodine in the bloodstream and incorporates it into thyroglobulin molecules.
 The process is controlled by the thyroid-stimulating hormone (TSH, thyrotropin), which is secreted by the pituitary.
-Not enough iodine, or not enough TSH, can result in decreased production of thyroid hormones.
+Not enough iodine, or not enough TSH, can decrease thyroid hormone production.

 The hypothalamic–pituitary–thyroid axis plays a key role in maintaining thyroid hormone levels within normal limits.
 Production of TSH by the anterior pituitary gland is stimulated in turn by thyrotropin-releasing hormone (TRH), released from the hypothalamus.
 Production of TSH and TRH is decreased by thyroxine by a negative feedback process.
-Not enough TRH, which is uncommon, can lead to not enough TSH and thereby to not enough thyroid hormone production.
+Not enough TRH, which is uncommon, can lead to insufficient TSH release and therefore insufficient thyroid hormone production.

 Pregnancy leads to marked changes in thyroid hormone physiology.
-The gland is increased in size by 10%, thyroxine production is increased by 50%, and iodine requirements are increased.
-Many women have normal thyroid function but have immunological evidence of thyroid autoimmunity (as evidenced by autoantibodies) or are iodine deficient, and develop evidence of hypothyroidism before or after giving birth.
+The gland increases in size by 10%, thyroxine production increases by 50%, and iodine requirements increase.
+Many women have normal thyroid function but have immunological evidence of thyroid autoimmunity (as evidenced by autoantibodies) or are iodine-deficient, and develop evidence of hypothyroidism before or after giving birth.